tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 |  27|   Pedestrians                          |  1.00   |   0.50   |   0.67    |     2  |
 |  11|Right-of-way at next intersection       |  0.50   |   1.00   |   0.67    |     1  |
 |  14|   Sign Label                           |  0.50   |   1.00   |   0.67    |     1  |

+However, the most revealing insight is `label 15: No Vehicles`.
+If we look at this image, it is arguably the simplest sign and should be one of the easiest to recognize.
+But upon further inspection, we can see that the contrast boosting function that was so helpful to improving performance actually hurts us in this case.
+This is because any minor spots or shadows on the sign get exacerbated by the function and can appear like symbols to the model.

+Given this, one future improvement to our preprocessing pipeline would be to review how our various transformations affect the various classes, and adjust them on a class-by-class basis if necessary.

 ---